12 Best Spinach Varieties to Grow at Home (with Pictures)

 Generally, the savory types of spinach are the most common.
 These look and taste better (to most people).
 Plus, they also keep longer and have less oxalic acid, which can interfere with the absorption of nutrients.
 However, some smooth-type varieties are also available.

-Top 12 Spinach Varieties
+The 12 Spinach Varieties to Grow at Home

 1. A La Carte